preranabhoi/Mastering-git-github/README.md

-    ## Table of Content

 ### Introduction

-* What is VCS (Version Control System)?

-* What is Git?

-* What is GitHub?

-* Why use Git and GitHub?

-    Difference between Git & GitHub

-    ### Section 1 - GIT

-    * Setting up Git

-    1. Installing Git

-    2. Configuring Git

-    * Basic Git Commands

-    * Common Scenarios & Troubleshooting

-    ### Section 2 - GitHub

-    * Setting up GitHub

-    * GitHub Workflow

-    * Collaboration on GitHub

-    ## Introduction

     ### **What is VCS(Version Control System)?**

     Version control System is a system that records changes to files over time so that you can recall specific versions later.
 It is a fundamental tool in software development for managing code, tracking changes, and enabling collaboration among team members.

     Version Control System provides Key Benefits like Collaboration, **History Tracking**, **Backup**, **Branching and Merging & Code Review.**